Saudi's illegal immigrants draw fear of "infiltrators"

 FORGOTTEN AREA

-In Karantina, people sit out on doorsteps or high metal benches covered with strips of loose carpet, chatting with neighbours.
+In Karantina, people sit out on doorsteps or high metal benches covered with strips of loose carpet, chatting with neighbors.
 Old sofas and armchairs sit propped against houses.

-Rubbish carpets both sides of the road, and abandoned, broken-down cars and trucks gather dust, sinking onto flat tyres.
+Rubbish carpets both sides of the road, and abandoned, broken-down cars and trucks gather dust, sinking onto flat tires.

 In a large open space near a highway where trucks park, old cars lie in deep puddles of water and mud, some submerged up to their axles, while wading birds strut between them on long legs.